-3. Intro screen and selection of planning type
+3. Intro screen a selection of type of planning

 Blue Sky Plan® allows many different types of planning.
-In addition to implant planning, it also allows the user to plan orthodontic treatments based on imported STL models of the jaw with teeth, create bridges and crowns, model and export dentures, and cephalometric analysis.
-Selecting a planning type and creating a new project is done using the intro screen, which appears after starting Blue Sky Plan as well as during the creation of a new project.
+Beside implant planning it also allows user to plan orthodontic treatments based on imported STL models of the jaw with teeth, creating bridges and crowns, modeling and exporting dentures and cephalometric analysis.
+Selection of type of planning and creation of new project is done using the intro screen, which appears after start of Blue Sky Plan as well as during creation of new project.

-In most planning cases, the Model Editing module is the first one to be loaded.
-It's used for preparing STL models before the planning process itself.
-The Model Editing module allows the user to create models from CT surfaces, modify the orientation and positioning in the BSB coordinate system, but most importantly to modify the STL models - including cropping, polishing and surface modifications, closing and creating hollow models.
+In most cases of planning the Model Editing module is the first one to be loaded.
+It's used for preparation of STL models before the process of planning itself.
+Model Editing module allows creation of models from CT surfaces, modification of orientation and positioning in BSB coordinate system but most importantly modification of STL models - cropping, polishing and surface modifications, closing and creation of hollow models.